TurtleCode84/clicker/README.md

-# basic-clicker
+# clicker
-A basic example of a clicker with multiplier and CPS.
+An example of a clicker game with multiplier and CPS.